Schinder Law Firm Highlights the Signing of Books by Two Pillars of Indonesian Legal Thought

-The Ministry of Investment / Investment Coordinating Board (BKPM) has issued Regulation No. 5 of 2025 on the Guidelines and Procedures for the Implementation of Risk-Based Business Licensing and Investment Facilities through the Online Single Submission (OSS) System (“Regulation 5/2025”), which came into effect on 2 October 2025…
+The Government of Indonesia, through the Indonesia Investment Coordinating Board (BKPM), has issued Regulation No. 5 of 2025 concerning Guidelines and Procedures for the Implementation of Risk-Based Business Licensing and Investment Facilities through the OSS System (“Regulation 5/2025”).
+This Regulation repeals and supersedes three (3) previous regulations that are no longer in effect, namely:..

 Practice Area